weberBen/ChoiceFreeGenerator/README.md

-# Creation of random free choice graph generator
+# Creation of a random Free-choice generator

 A ramdon generator of living Free-choice